Frequently Asked Questions

 1. Who will be speaking at this retreat?

-We have four main sessions.
+We will have 3 main sessions.
 The names of our speakers are typically announced prior to registration opening.
-Check the Called to Love Retreat (this is separate from our Called to Love Community) Facebook page.
+See the Retreat Details and Speakers tab for our 2024 line up as it becomes available.
+Check the Called to Love Retreat (this is separate from our Called to Love Community) Facebook page to see the speaker announcements.

 2. Will there be breakout sessions?